- En aquesta assignatura s'aprendran les bases de l’aplicació dels Agents Físics en Fisioteràpia.

-If a student failed the subject last course and needs to repeat it, he/she can choose between two possible options to be assessed:
+If a student failed the subject last course and needs to repeat it, they can choose between two possible options to be assessed:

 2) Students can skip all seminars, case study presentations and midterm exam, and only sit the final exam.
-In this case, they will not be continuously assessed, and it means that their overall score of the course will be only the final exam.
+In this case, they will NOT be continuously assessed, thereby 100% of their mark will correspond to the final exam.

 Students must choose the most suitable option and inform their final decision by sending an email to the professors.